rasterio/rasterio/README.rst

 Example
 -------

-Here's an example of the basic features rasterio provides.
+Here's a simple example of the basic features rasterio provides.
 Three bands are read from an image and summed to produce something like a panchromatic band.
 This new band is then written to a new single band TIFF.

 .. code-block:: python